Skip to content

 Raft-consistent, virtual-thread-native, and thoroughly documented.
 Built in Java 25 from scratch.

-LoomCache pairs Raft consensus with a versioned binary client/server protocol for Java client data paths, while the CLI uses the documented HTTP operational surfaces.
+LoomCache pairs Raft consensus with a versioned binary client/server protocol.
+Java clients use the binary protocol for the data path, while the CLI uses the documented HTTP operational endpoints.

 Raft Consensus Flow